Xylitol, The Low Glycemic Sweet Alternative to White Sugar

 On the other side of the coin, those who promote birch sourced xylose dispute that certified sustainable forestry practices are implemented under the Sustainable Forestry Initiative (SFI).
 Additionally, non-GMO birch tree sourced xylitol potentially offers greater nutritional value as it is not as hybridized as corn.

-When choosing xylitol products we recommend seeking out birch-derived xylitol over other varieties.
 Remember that birch trees are the tree of choice for one of the most potent medicinal mushroom species, the chaga mushroom.

 White Sugar VS. Xylitol Sweetener